jetbrains-academy/rustlings-course/Recoverable & Unrecoverable Errors/Error Handling/Generic Data Types/task.md

 Rust accomplishes this by performing monomorphization of the code that is using generics at compile time. _Monomorphization_ is the process of turning generic code into specific code by filling in the concrete types that are used when compiled.

-In this process, the compiler does the opposite of the steps we used to create the generic function in Listing 10-5: the compiler looks at all the places where generic code is called and generates code for the concrete types the generic code is called with.
+In this process, the compiler does the opposite of the steps we used to create the generic function: the compiler looks at all the places where generic code is called and generates code for the concrete types the generic code is called with.

 Let’s look at how this works with an example that uses the standard library’s `Option<T>` enum: